shedskin/shedskin/docs/documentation.rst

 Library limitations
 -------------------

-At the moment, the following 30 modules are more or less supported.
+At the moment, the following 30 modules are (fully or partially) supported.
 Several of these, such as :code:`os.path`, were compiled to C++ using Shed Skin.

 * :code:`array`
 * :code:`binascii`